 Article VII: Committees

-- An executive committee, which shall consist of five members, the officers of the Board of Trustees and one or more non-officer board members, shall conduct the business of the organization between regular meetings of the trustees.
-Non-officer members of the Executive Committee shall be nominated by the Executive Committee to the Board, and approved by the Board.
+- An executive committee, which shall consist of the officers of the Board of Trustees, shall conduct the business of the organization between regular meetings of the trustees.
 Members of the Executive Committee shall serve for terms of one year.
-The Executive Committee shall have all of the powers and authority of the Board, which the Board may delegate to an Executive Committee except the Executive Committee may not do, perform or authorize any action or inaction which would jeopardize, impair or alter the existence of the nonprofit corporation, the non-profit character of the corporation, or the tax-exempt status of the corporation, including, without limitation, the status of the corporation under the Internal Revenue Code, €501(c)(3); amend or alter the Bylaws or Articles of Incorporation of the corporation; elect officers; elect or remove directors.
+The Executive Committee shall have all of the powers and authority of the Board, which the Board may delegate to an Executive Committee except the Executive Committee may not do, perform, or authorize any action or inaction which would jeopardize, impair, or alter the existence of the non- profit corporation, the non-profit character of the corporation, or the tax-exempt status of the corporation, including, without limitation, the status of the corporation under the Internal Revenue Code, €501(c)(3); amend or alter the Bylaws or Articles of Incorporation of the corporation; elect officers; elect or remove trustees.
 The President, or in his/her absence the Vice President, shall preside at all meetings.
-A majority of the Executive Committee members shall constitute a quorum.
-The presiding officer may vote on all matters as to which he/she is not disqualified.
-Motions require an affirmative vote by three members in order to pass.
 The executive committee shall report all actions to the Board of Trustees.

 - Other committees may be appointed as needed to serve or until discharged.

-- The committee chairpersons shall be appointed by the Board.
+- The committee chairpersons shall be appointed by the President.

-- All members of the library shall be eligible to serve on committees.
+- All members of the Library, including non-trustees shall be eligible to serve on committees as needed.

 Article VIII: The Library Director